servicemeshinterface/smi-spec.io/content/blog/validating-smi-conformance-with-meshery.md

 Delivering on these requirements required a tool specifically suited to SMI.

 ![Meshery](/img/blog/validating-smi-conformance-with-meshery/meshery-logo-light-text-side.svg#center)

 ## SMI Conformance Tool: Meshery

 Meshery, the service mesh management plane, is service mesh agnostic, which is an important characteristic as a compliance tool.
-No better tool for the job (in fact, no other tool capable of the job) than Meshery, which has been [a partner of SMI](https://meshery.io/blog/a-standard-interface-for-service-meshes) since its SMI’s inception.
+No better tool for the job (in fact, no other tool capable of the job) than Meshery, which has been [a partner of SMI](https://meshery.io/blog/a-standard-interface-for-service-meshes) since its inception.

 ![SMI Conformance Tool](/img/blog/validating-smi-conformance-with-meshery/meshery-service-mesh-compliance-tool.png).